Drome Clinic

 • Monogenic and Polygenic Influences

 Dyslipidemia can be caused by uncommon single-gene mutations (monogenic) or numerous common genetic variations (polygenic).
-Genetic testing can help determine who is at risk and direct treatment strategies.

 Treatment